FatihKoz/DisposableSpecial/README.md

 :warning: This is a **PRIVATE** module, do **NOT** redistribute without author's written approval :warning:

-Compatible with any latest development (dev) build of phpVMS v7 released after **10.FEB.22**.
+Compatible with latest development (dev) builds of phpVMS v7 as described below, which are released after **10.FEB.22**.

-*Module is tested/being used with php versions: 7.4, 8.0.x but NOT with 8.1.x yet.*
-Using this module along with *Disposable Basic* and *Disposable Theme* is highly advised but not mandatory.
+* Module version v3.0.19 is the latest version with php7.4 and laravel8 support.
+* Module versions starting with v3.1.xx will support only php8 and laravel9 as per phpVMS v7 improvements.

 Module blades are designed for themes using **Bootstrap v5.x** and FontAwesome v5.x (not v6) icons.

-This module pack aims to cover extended needs of any Virtual Airline with some new pages, widgets and backend tools.
+Using this module along with *Disposable Basic* and *Disposable Theme* is advised but not mandatory.
+This module pack aims to cover extended needs of any Virtual Airline with some new features, widgets and backend tools.
 Provides;

 * Tours (with Awards and a tracking Widget)
 * Free Flights (with full SimBrief integration)